Walter Cottingham - President Sherwin-Williams

 Several years later, he engineered a merger between his own company and the Sherwin-Williams & Company and eventually went Cleveland in 1906 to become general manager of the consolidated company.
 He rose to vice president and in 1908, was elected president and general manager in 1909, serving in that capacity until he retired in 1922 and became the board chairman until his death.

 Cottingham was a director of the Cleveland Box Co., Ozark Smelting Co., and the Cleveland Trust Company.
 He was chairman of the board of Lewis Berger & Sons, Ltd., London.

-Walter Horace Cottingham was born in Ontario, Canada on January 8, 1866, to William and Lucy Cottingham.
-His mother died when he was six years old and his father only lived another two years, leaving no money for his children.
-Walter lived with relatives and the early age of fifteen, he began as a clerk in a hardware store in Peterboro, Ontario.
+Walter Horace Cottingham was born in Ontario, Canada, on January 8, 1866, to William and Lucy Cottingham.
+His mother died when he was six years old, and his father only lived another two years, leaving no money for his children.
+Walter lived with relatives, and at the early age of fifteen, he began as a clerk in a hardware store in Peterboro, Ontario.

 Walter married Gertrude E. Bennett on May 22, 1888, in Montreal.
 Gertrude was born in 1867.
 They had two sons and two daughters: Gladys (Dangler), born in 1890, and Gertrude Joyce (Allen), born on May 17, 1891.

 During World War I, when troop trains stopped at the Glenville station, soldiers were invited to walk to his estate to enjoy a canteen operated by him and his neighbors.
 The soldiers could also take a dip in Lake Erie, a welcome relief from the long hours on the train.